christianacca/web-api-starter/docs/github-app-creation.md

     4. Choose **App Admin** as the access level
     5. Enter your user principal name (email)
     6. Click **Run workflow**
-- Received the following from GitHub Admin Team:
-  - App ID
-  - Installation ID
-  - Private key .pem file (securely shared)
-  - Webhook secret (securely shared)

 ### Upload Credentials to Azure Key Vault

-The App Admin Team is responsible for uploading the GitHub App credentials to Azure Key Vault for each environment using the provided PowerShell script.
+The App Admin Team is responsible for uploading the GitHub App credentials to Azure Key Vault for the environment specified in the ServiceNow ticket using the provided PowerShell script.

 #### Upload Process